-The mountain-top Adventure Park in Glenwood Springs, Colo., is dazzling visitors again this winter with 35 miles of lights, fire pits, lighted thrill rides and a giant, musical Christmas tree.
+The mountain-top Adventure Park in Glenwood Springs, Colo., is dazzling visitors again this winter with over 500,000 lights, fire pits, Apine Coaster, and a giant, musical Christmas tree.
 Live music and Santa throughout the holiday season – see our entertainment calendar.

-Winter on the Mountain returns to Glenwood Caverns Adventure Park for a third year of delighting our guests with Colorado-style hospitality.
-Your family will love a visit to our mountain-top park in Glenwood Springs, Colo., which shines with a dazzling display of more than a half million lights, a warming hut decorated as the North Pole, fire pits for roasting s’mores and lighted thrill rides.
+Winter on the Mountain returns to Glenwood Caverns Adventure Park for a fourth year of delighting our guests with Colorado-style hospitality.
+Your family will love a visit to our mountain-top park in Glenwood Springs, Colo., which shines with a dazzling display of more than a half million lights, a festive hut decorated as the North Pole, fire pits for roasting s’mores and lighted Alpine Coaster.
 A giant Christmas tree with a light show choreographed to music takes center stage in the plaza.
 Holiday visits from Santa Claus and carolers add to the festive spirit.

 “We’re very excited to kick off another year of Winter on the Mountain!
 The trees, rides and buildings are sparkling with 35 miles of colorful lights, and we’ve got some excellent entertainment lined up as well,” said Nancy Heard, general manager for Glenwood Caverns Adventure Park.